splineops/splineops/docs/index.rst

 SplineOps - Spline Operations
 =============================

-**SplineOps** is an innovative open-source software library dedicated to high-performance signal processing with splines.
-Designed to empower researchers, engineers, and data scientists, SplineOps excels in processing large datasets efficiently, supporting both CPU and GPU computations across a wide spectrum of applications.
-From data smoothing to complex multidimensional data interpolation, SplineOps offers precision and speed for your computational needs.

-By embracing modern computing architectures and seamless integration with the PyData ecosystem, SplineOps enhances computational pipelines, enabling users to focus on forward-thinking innovation and data exploration.
+**SplineOps** is a Python-based open-source software library aimed at providing efficient signal processing tools using splines.
+Currently adapting and building on the legacy algorithms developed by the `Biomedical Imaging Group at EPFL <https://bigwww.epfl.ch/>`_ (Lausanne, Switzerland), SplineOps is in active development and evolving to support modern computational demands.

+With a focus on handling large datasets, SplineOps supports both CPU and GPU computations, offering tools for data smoothing, interpolation, and other applications.
+While still a work in progress, the library aims to integrate with the PyData ecosystem and support a variety of research and engineering needs.

+By leveraging modern computing architectures, SplineOps seeks to enhance computational workflows while maintaining the rigor and reliability of the original algorithms.

 .. figure:: _static/waveletbird_full.jpeg
    :alt: Main Feature of SplineOps